scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

    inadvertent mistakes in answering are more easily detected and corrected.

 2. Be empathetic, welcoming, friendly, and patient.
-We work together to resolve conflict, assume good intentions, and do our best to act in an empathetic fashion.
+We work together to resolve conflict, and assume good intentions.
 We may all experience some frustration from time to time, but we do not allow frustration to turn into a personal attack.
 A community where people feel uncomfortable or threatened is not a productive one.

 3. Be collaborative.
 Our work will be used by other people, and in turn we will depend on the work of others.
 When we make something for the benefit of the